dipan29/Logistic-Visualizer/README.md

 This project visualizes the Logistic Function Curve with respect to the initial concentration and rate provided.
 There are various features of the logistic curve that can be observed as *Rate -> 3* and *Rate > 3*.
 The entire project does not use any logistic function pre-defined model but generates on the go.

+## Give it a Try -> [DEMO](https://logistic-visualizer.netlify.app/)

 ## Contributions Welcomed